 For many, the main attraction at the Colorado Sand Dunes is zipping down the massive dunes on a sled or a sandboard.
 It’s important to note that you cannot rent sleds or boards in the park.
-There are several places in the valley that rent them out, including the nearby Oasis Store.
+Several places in the valley rent them out, including the nearby Oasis Store.

-From the main parking area, it’s at least a 0.7-mile hike to reach some of the smaller slopes.
-It can be quite tiring climbing the dunes and even more with a board or sled.
+It’s at least a 0.7-mile hike from the main parking area to reach some of the smaller slopes.
+It can be pretty tiring climbing the dunes and even more with a board or sled.
 We’re in pretty good shape and were exhausted after climbing up and attempting to sled down once.